 Duke is a nationally ranked leader in the treatment of hip pain, hip injuries and hip preservation for patients of every age.
-We perform more than 1,000 hip replacement surgeries each year, and often correct unsuccessful surgeries performed elsewhere.
+Our specialists in Raleigh and Durham perform more than 1,000 hip replacement surgeries each year, and often correct unsuccessful surgeries performed elsewhere.
 Our goal is to offer you relief from the pain and disability often associated with hip injuries and deteriorating hip conditions.

 National leaders in hip care

 Debilitating hip pain needs an accurate diagnosis and prompt treatment.
 You’ll work with teams of specialists whose goal is to minimize your pain and return you to everyday living as soon as possible.